microsoft/mona-saas/README.md

 This will direct you to the Azure portal, where you can manage the identity.
 You can use this identity in [Logic Apps](https://learn.microsoft.com/azure/logic-apps/authenticate-with-managed-identity?tabs=consumption#authenticate-access-with-managed-identity), [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-identity-based-connections-tutorial), or [other managed identity options](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/managed-identities-status).

 Use the managed identity to [obtain a token for the Marketplace API](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-registration#how-to-get-the-publishers-authorization-token) and [activate the subscription](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-fulfillment-subscription-api#activate-a-subscription).

-Make sure the `scope` is set to `20e940b3-4c77-4b0b-9a53-9e16a1b010a7/.default`.
+> When obtaining a token to call the Marketplace API, make sure the `scope` is set to `20e940b3-4c77-4b0b-9a53-9e16a1b010a7/.default`.

 ### Set up your SaaS offer in Partner Center